What is it Like Going to an Apple Store During The COVID-19 Pandemic? - The Mac Observer

 LONDON – It had been a long time since I’d been to an Apple Store.
-I bought an iPad early in 2020 and then… well… COVID-19… you know the rest… However, I ordered an Apple Watch SE and saw it was available the next day at the Apple Store near my home instead of in two-weeks time if I waited for delivery.
+I bought an iPad early in 2020 and then… well… COVID-19… you know the rest… However, I ordered an Apple Watch SE and saw it was available the next day at the Apple Store near my home, instead of in two-weeks time if I waited for delivery.
 So I grabbed my mask and off I headed.

 Visiting an Apple Store During The COVID-19 Pandemic